Arithmetic Information of Rational Elliptic Surfaces, and Shioda's Rank 68 Elliptic Surface: Rational Elliptic Surfaces

 \subsection{Examples}

 We illustrate the algorithm and code with some examples.

 \begin{example} Consider the rational elliptic surface given by $y^2 = x^3 + t^4 + t^3$.
 The algorithm takes less than $5$ seconds to run on \Magma.
 This elliptic surface has rank $4$, with field of definition being a number field generated by the polynomial $x^6 + 324x^4 + 186624x^3 + 34992x^2 - 60466176x + 8708389056$.
 The Galois Group of this number field is isomorphic to $S_3$.
-The Galois representation of the elliptic surface consists of two degree $2$ representations, both with character $(2,0,-1)$. \end{example}
+The Galois representation of the elliptic surface consists of two irreducible degree $2$ representations. \end{example}